The way you can make a complaint, and how we will respond, depends on the type of complaint.

 If you are dissatisfied with VAGO’s handling of a complaint, you have the right to ask for reconsideration by VAGO.

 For reconsideration of complaints about matters other than audits, contact the Deputy Auditor-General.
 If you are still dissatisfied, you may complain to the Victorian Ombudsman about administrative action taken by VAGO officers, but not the Auditor-General, who is exempt.

-For reconsideration of complaints about audits, contact the Assistant Auditor-General, Technical Audit Services.
+For reconsideration of complaints about audits, contact the Executive Officer - Office of the Auditor-General.
 If you are still dissatisfied, and the complaint is about the professional conduct of a registered member of the following bodies, you may have a right to refer the matter to one of the following bodies:

 What to include in your complaint

 When making a complaint, please provide the following information:

 - Your name, job title, organisation and contact details